ThePinkPanther96/CloudOps_Assignment_summary/AllCloud CloudOps assignment.md

 ```

-17. I noticed that a the web server "web-example-gr-0095dee7" was created, how ever access to the site is not possible beacuse "This page isn't working".
+17. I noticed that a the web server "web-example-gr-0095dee7" was launched, how ever access to the site is not possible beacuse "This page isn't working".
 18. So, I logged in to the machine:
 ```bash
 ssh -i "C:\Users\galro\Downloads\CloudOpsKey.pem" ubuntu@34.255.0.246